zekarias-tilahun/mineral-python/README.md

 `--window:` A window size for the SkipGram model.
 Default is 10

-`--iter:` The number of epochs
+`--iter:` The number of epochs.
+Default is 20

-`--r:` The number of cascades to simulate from each node
+`--r:` The number of cascades to simulate from each node.
+Default is 10

-`--h:` The max length of each simulated cascade
+`--h:` The max length of each simulated cascade.
+Default is 80